 - Hazardous Materials Team is one of 14 teams throughout Oregon that responds to incidents involving dangerous chemicals or toxic materials.

-- Water Rescue Team responds to water emergencies including boaters in distress and trapped swimmers.
+- Water Rescue Team responds to water emergencies, including boaters in distress and trapped swimmers.

 Constant drills and training are fundamental to effective emergency response.
-Our demanding and comprehensive training program prepares our personnel to make critical decisions based on finely-honed skills and judgment.
+Our demanding and comprehensive training program prepares our personnel to make critical decisions based on finely honed skills and judgment.
 Modern technology enhances our ability to handle emergencies.

 TVF&R’s mission is to protect our communities from the hazards that threaten individuals and families.
 This means not only responding to emergencies when they occur, but also preventing or reducing the effects of their occurrence in the first place.
 For decades, our personnel have been committed to creating safer communities through public education and prevention via community events, code inspections, building plans review, mass media campaigns, school visits, Landlord Training Workshops, and many other programs.
-Our Integrated Operations staff work closely with builders and developers during new construction and conduct inspections on existing buildings to make sure safety features are in place and ready to activate in an emergency.
+Our Fire and Life Safety staff work closely with builders and developers during new construction and conduct inspections on existing buildings to make sure safety features are in place and ready to activate in an emergency.
 We also work with businesses that manufacture, store, and use hazardous materials to ensure state and federal regulations are being met.
-Additionally, each of our 21 fire stations are involved in a Community Risk Reduction initiative in which firefighters create strategies to mitigate hazards in their primary response area.
+Additionally, each of our 28 career fire stations are involved in a Community Risk Reduction initiative in which firefighters create strategies to mitigate hazards in their primary response area.